8 Key Differences Between Plasmid DNA and Chromosomal DNA

 Plasmid DNA-

-Chromosomal DNA, on the other hand, is the main genetic material found in both prokaryotic and eukaryotic cells.
-In prokaryotes, chromosomal DNA is typically circular, while in eukaryotes, it is linear and housed within the nucleus.
-This DNA is larger than plasmid DNA and contains the essential genes required for the growth, development, and reproduction of the organism.
-Chromosomal DNA replicates in coordination with the cell cycle, ensuring each new cell receives a complete copy of the genome.
-It is transferred from one generation to the next through cell division processes like mitosis or meiosis.
+Chromosomal DNA is the primary genetic material found in all cells — prokaryotic and eukaryotic.
+In prokaryotes, chromosomal DNA is typically circular, whereas in eukaryotes, it is linear and housed within a nucleus.
+It contains essential genes necessary for the growth, development and reproduction of the organism.
+Chromosomal DNA replicates in coordination with the cell cycle, ensuring accurate inheritance through mitosis (in somatic cells) or meiosis (in germ cells).

 #FeaturePlasmid DNAChromosomal DNA